syncfusion-content/maui-docs/MAUI/Picker/getting-started.md

 ---

 # Getting started with .NET MAUI Picker
 This section explains how to add the [.NET MAUI Picker](https://www.syncfusion.com/maui-controls/maui-picker) control.
 It covers only the basic features needed to get started with the Syncfusion Picker.
-Follow the steps below to add a basic picker to your project.
+Follow the steps below to add a .NET MAUI Picker control to your project.

 To get start quickly with our .NET MAUI Picker, you can check the below video.